 It is the pearl of the Black Sea.
 The sea capital of Bulgaria.
 The 30-kilometer-long-beech invites a comparison with Florida or Cote d’Azure.
-The irresistible charm is to be sought in the coexistence of ancient, medieval, Revival-period and modern culture which don’t stand in each others way and are in perfect harmony.
+The irresistible charm is to be sought in the coexistence of ancient, medieval, Revival-period and modern culture which don’t stand in each harmony.
 Varna has produced the earliest gold in human history, working of a mysterious people who inhabited the place 4000 years BC, long before the Thracians.
 It is the earliest prehistoric evidence that archeology knows of Indeed, the Varna necropolis made scholars revise their notions of the development of civilization.
 Varna was the cradle of many cultures and civilizations the beginnings of which are to be traced some 5000 years ago.
 Herodotus wrote that Greek colonists were attracted by the hospitable sea and settled here 2600 years ago.
 They found the a local Thracian settlement bearing the name Odessus which the Slavs renamed Varna in the 7th century AD.
 The historian Strabo is the earliest source of information about Odessus, as the city was called in his day.
 The proto-Bulgarians who arrived from the north in the spring of 681 defeated the armies of the Byzantine emperor Constintine IV Pogonatus at the mouth of the Danube and he pleaded for peace.
 The treaty was concluded in Varna.
 So it was in Varna that the newly founded Bulgarian state was recognized.
 Thus in addiction to everything else, this city is a holy Bulgarian place.

 The inauguration of the Varna Archaeological Museum and its further development is closely connected with the names of the two brothers Herman and Karel Skorpil, Czechs by origin, who came to help with the education and culture of their sister Slavonic nation following the Liberation of Bulgaria from the Turkish Domination.
 In 1894 they permanently settled in Varna.
 On 12 December 1901, a group of socially active figures and teachers established the Varna Archaeological Society that for decades since has been the basic motivating power for interest and study in the history of Varna, Varna Region, and Northeast Bulgaria.
 The inauguration of an archaeological museum was a task of prime importance for the Society.
 On June 11, 1906 the first exhibition of the Museum was officially opened in a room of the Girls’ High School.
 Karel Skorpil was elected as director of the Museum and remained in that post till his death in 1944.